In 2016, Seth Godin published a new book. But instead of trying to sell as many books as possible, Godin took an unconventional approach.

 Defining “enough” breaks down into two parts, a Base Goal, and a Goal Ceiling.

-A Base Goal is the minimum you need to do to feel good about making consistent progress towards the thing you care about. (e.g. I intend to work out 3 days/week.
+Base Goals are the minimum you need to do to feel good about making consistent progress towards the thing you care about. (e.g. I intend to work out 3 days/week.
 If I do this, I know that I’m making the type of progress I want!)